-So what do you have to do to?
-It’s pretty simple: you buy products from ordinary online stores, then sell them for a profit on the Amazon marketplace.
+Online arbitrage seems like an easy way to make money.
+All you need to do is buy products cheaply from an online store and then sell them for a profit on Amazon or another marketplace.

 What is online arbitrage?